rbeauchamp/AutoLLaMo/README.md

     - Locate the file named `.env.template` within the root `/AutoLLaMo` directory.
     - Duplicate this file and rename it as `.env` by removing the template extension.
     - Open the newly created `.env` file using a text editor.
-    - Search for the line containing `OpenAIApiKey=`.
+    - Search for the line containing `OpenAIApiKey=`
     - After the "=", input your unique OpenAI API Key (excluding any quotes or spaces).
-    - Search for the line containing `OutputDirectory=`.
+    - Search for the line containing `OutputDirectory=`
     - After the "=", input the directory where you would like AutoLLaMo to write files.
-For example `${USERPROFILE}\Documents\AutoLLaMoOutput`.
+For example `${USERPROFILE}\Documents\AutoLLaMoOutput`
     - Save the `.env` file and close it.
 (Do not add this file to source control since it contains your secret keys.)
 4. Open a terminal in the root `/AutoLLaMo` directory and build the image using Docker Compose
 ``` shell